miilv/takopi/readme.md

 The bridge only accepts messages where the chat ID equals the sender ID and both match `chat_id` (i.e., private chat with that user).

-When you pass `--cd`, Takopi looks for `.codex/takopi.toml` under that directory first.

 ### Codex Profile (Optional)

 Create a Codex profile in `~/.codex/config.toml`: